Physical-mass calculation of $\rho(770)$ and $K^*(892)$ resonance parameters via $\pi \pi$ and $K \pi$ scattering amplitudes from lattice QCD: Spectrum and Finite-volume Analysis

 \subsection{Spectrum Determination}

-For each correlation matrix $C^{\mathcal Q}(t)$ we obtain eigenvalues $\lambda^{(i)}(t)$ by solving the GEVP \eqref{gevpequation}.
+For each correlation matrix $C^{\mathcal Q}(t)$ we obtain eigenvalues $\lambda^{(i)}(t)$ by solving the GEVP in Eq.~\eqref{gevpequation}.
 We remind the reader of the compound index $(i)=\{\mathcal Q, n \}$.
 We have tested the impact of the choice for the parameter $t_0$ on the RHS of Eq.~\eqref{gevpequation} for all $\mathcal{Q}$ and found that for $t_0 \ge 3a$ the eigenvalues and effective masses are consistent within the increasing statistical noise for higher values of $t_0$.
-For the remainder of this work, this parameter is set to $t_0=3a$.
+This parameter is set to $t_0=3a$ for the remainder of this work.

-To each eigenvalue $\lambda^{(i)}(t)$, we perform fits of a single-exponential model with parameters $\bm \zeta \equiv \{ Z_{{\sf fit}} , E_{{\sf fit}}\}$, \ie
+To each eigenvalue $\lambda^{(i)}(t)$, we perform fits of a single-exponential model with parameters $\bm \zeta \equiv \{ Z_{\mathrm{fit}} , E_{\mathrm{fit}}\}$, \ie

-to each GEVP eigenvalue on \textit{all possible} time ranges $[\tmin^{(i){\sf f}}, \tmax^{(i){\sf f}}]$ fully contained within a \textit{scan range} $[\tstart^{(i)}, \tstop^{(i)}]$, \ie
+to each GEVP eigenvalue on \textit{all possible} time ranges $[\tmin^{\mathrm{f}_{(i)}}, \tmax^{\mathrm{f}_{(i)}}]$ fully contained within a \textit{scan range} $[\tstart^{(i)}, \tstop^{(i)}]$, \ie